hellory4n/libtrippin/trippin/bits/README.md

 # libtrippin bits

-Some headers (`common.h`) were getting too big so I split them into several headers
+Some headers (just `common.h`) were getting too big so I split them into several headers